 Here are 10 workout tips for hardgainers to build muscle:

 1. Compound Lifting Is A Hardgainers Best Friend.

-A compound lift is a weight lifting exercise which engages multiple muscle groups around multiple joints.
+A compound lift is a weight lifting exercise that engages multiple muscle groups around multiple joints.
 Compound lifts are the ideal exercises for hardgainers to build muscle since they activate many muscles in a short period of time.
-Therefore, a hardgainer should focus their training programme on compound exercises.
+Therefore, a hardgainer should focus their training program on compound exercises.

-Next, I will share my favourite compound lifts.
+Next, I will share my favorite compound lifts.

 2. Bench Press To Add Muscle To A Skinny Chest.